major/major.io/content/posts/2022/efficient-emoji-experience-wayland/index.md

 You can query `clipman` history as well.
 This could help you determine what's not being copied across correctly from rofimoji.

+[^slack-workaround]: My workaround is to use Slack in Firefox.
+I'd love to just stop
+    using Slack altogether, but I don't have a choice. 😭